Goran Paracki

-Goran Paracki (born 21 January 1987 in Pula) is a Croatian football player who plays for Karlovac 1919.
+Goran Paracki (born 21 January 1987) is a Croatian professional footballer who plays as a midfielder or defender for Karlovac 1919.

 Club career

+Paracki was born in Pula, Croatia.

 Wellington Phoenix

 On 20 July 2017, Paracki signed a one-year deal with Wellington Phoenix.

 Neftchi Baku

 On 23 June 2018, Paracki signed a one-year contract with Neftçi PFK.
 Neftchi Baku confirmed Paracki's release on 15 May 2019.

 Slaven Belupo

 On 29 June 2019, Paracki returned to Slaven Belupo after four years.